-With an increase in the cost of living becoming a problem even in tier-2 cities of the world, it doesn’t hurt if housewives start running small businesses to earn extra income for their daily requirements.
+With an increase in the cost of living becoming a problem even in tier-2 cities of the world, many Indian housewives are hoping to start small businesses from home to earn extra income for their daily requirements.

-10 Successful Small Business Ideas For Indian Women
+10 Profitable & Successful Small Business Ideas For Indian Women

-These business ideas for ladies might be small, but such ideas can create a huge impact if they inspire even a few women to start a home business that creates financial security for themselves and their family.
+These business ideas for ladies might be small, but they can create a huge impact if they inspire even a few women to start a small business that creates financial security for themselves and their families.

 1. Shri Mahila Griha Udyog Lijjat Papad

 This famous co-operative was started in 1959 in Mumbai by 7 Gujarati women who stayed in Lohana Niwas of Girgaum Locality.
-With a seed capital of just Rs.80, they wanted to start an enterprise with only one skill they were all expert in i.e. cooking.
+With a seed capital of just INR 80, they wanted to start an enterprise with only one skill they were all experts in i.e. cooking.

-Mann DeshiMahila Bank was started by Chetna Gala Sinha in 1997 at a small village called Mhaswad in Maharashtra.
-The village belongs to Satara district, an area which is seriously prone to drought cases and is heavily dependent on Agriculture.
+The Mann DeshiMahila Bank was started by Chetna Gala Sinha in 1997 at a small village called Mhaswad in Maharashtra.
+The village belongs to Satara district, an area that is seriously prone to drought cases and is heavily dependent on Agriculture.

-In such a heavily resource depleted area, work done by Mrs Sinha should be highly admired as she set up a Radio station for the unemployed women of the village apart from starting her co-operative bank (Mann DeshiMahila Bank) which helped many women to start their own Business through the availability of capital.
+In such a heavily resource depleted area, work done by Mrs Sinha is commendable as she set up a Radio station for the unemployed women of the village apart from starting her co-operative bank (Mann DeshiMahila Bank) which helped many women to start their own business through the availability of capital.

-One woman, Vandana Pise, was given training on financial literacy and, after successfully making her loan payments, turned around her business.
-She now earns enough to be able to send her children for higher education.
+Vandana Pise was one of the women given training on financial literacy and, after successfully making her loan payments, she turned around her business and now earns enough to be able to send her children for higher education.

 What ideas can you think of to help women in rural India create financial independence for themselves?

-Blogging can be a huge business opportunity as bloggers can sell their content writing skills to big business houses who want to promote their products and services through their own blogs.
+Blogging can be a huge business opportunity for website content writers to sell their content writing skills to organisations that want to promote their products and services through their own social media channels and blogs.